-The model is described in Figure 1, using a simple example involving three items and two individuals.
-Figure 1(a) shows the 'latent ground truth' representation for the three items, represented by μ_1 , μ_2 , and μ_3 on an interval scale.
-Importantly, these coordinates do not necessarily correspond to the actual ground truth, but rather represent the knowledge that is shared among individuals.
+The model is described in Fig. 1, using a simple example involving three items and two individuals.
+Fig. 1A shows the "latent ground truth" representation for the three items, represented by $\mu = (\mu_1, \mu_2, \mu_3)$ on an interval scale.
+Importantly, these coordinates do not necessarily correspond to the actual ground truth but rather represent the knowledge that is shared among individuals.
 Therefore, these coordinates are latent variables in the model that can be estimated on the basis of the orderings from a group of individuals.

-Figure 1(b) and (c) show how these items might give rise to mental representations for two individuals.
+Figure 1B,C shows how these items might give rise to mental representations for two individuals.
 The individuals might not have precise knowledge about the exact location of each item on the interval scale due to some sort of noise or uncertainty.
 This mental noise might be due to a variety of sources such as encoding and retrieval errors.
-In the model, all these sources of noise are combined together into a single Gaussian distribution1.
+In the model, all these sources of noise are combined together into a single Gaussian distribution.1